fleetboard-io/fleetboard/doc/build-images.md

-# How to build Nauti
+# How to build FleetBoard

-## Build the Nauti image
+## Build the fleetboard image

-If you don't prefer to build `Nauti` images by yourself, you can directly pull images from the [ghcr.io/nauti-io](https://github.com/orgs/nauti-io/packages) registry.
+If you don't prefer to build `Fleetboard` images by yourself, you can directly pull images from the [ghcr.io/fleetboard-io](https://github.com/orgs/fleetboard-io/packages) registry.

 ### Prerequisites